datenstrom/yellow/README.md

 ## How to get started

 Download one file, unzip it and copy everything to your web server.
 Your website is immediately available.
 The most important things are included.
-You can add more features later.
 There are extensions with additional features, languages and themes that you can install.
 [Get started](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to get extensions

-Make your website more useful.
 Extensions give you additional features, languages and themes.
 The core has the core functionality of your website.
 Everything else is up to you.
-There is an extension for images, a search feature and much more.
+There is an image gallery, calendar feature, search feature and much more.
 [Get extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## How to get help

 The help shows you how to make small websites, wikis and blogs.
-Here you can find instructions on how to customise everything.
-For developers, designers and translators there are descriptions of files, folders and what can be done with the API.
+Here you will find instructions on how to customise everything.
+For developers there are descriptions of files, folders, tools and what can be done with the API.
 [Get help for your website](https://datenstrom.se/yellow/help/).

 ## Developer